Aquamarine Surveys

 My Story

-In 2024, after these two decades of experience, I undertook on the year-long, PGDip in Small Craft Surveying from Lloyds Maritime Academy, graduating in June 2025 with the highest available mark (distinction).
+In 2024, after these two decades of experience, I undertook on the year-long, PGDip in Small Craft Surveying from Lloyds Maritime Academy, graduating in June 2025 with the highest available mark (distinction in surveying).
 For good measure, I trained all over again in April, this time with Aidan Tuckett and Martin Evans at their intensive, hands-on, full-time Marine Survey Training course at Fox’s Marina in Suffolk, again emerging with the highest possible pass (a merit).

 Throughout this time, as well as working at Dennetts (this continues indefinitely), I have been lucky enough to shadow surveyors like Rob Bingham and Aidan Tuckett on dozens of diverse surveys, from fishing boat hull ultrasounds and derrick inspections, to 1980s planing cabin cruisers.
 I also carry out condition reports on vessels arriving at Dennetts for rebuild.